Indoor environmental quality and learning outcomes: protocol on large-scale sensor deployment in schools

 - Demographics, Health and well-being

-Exposure to poor environmental conditions has been associated with deterioration of physical and mental health, and the reduction of cognitive performance.
-Environmental conditions may also influence cognitive development of children, but epidemiological evidence of such impact is scant.
-In OECD countries, children spend an average of 930 hours per year in a classroom, second only to time spent in their bedroom.
-Using continuous sensing technology, we investigate the relationship between indoor environmental quality (IEQ) and cognitive performance of school-aged children, including health measures and socio-economic indicators as mediators in the analysis.
+Exposure to poor environmental conditions has been associated with deterioration of physical and mental health, and with reduction of cognitive performance.
+Environmental conditions may also influence cognitive development of children, but epidemiological evidence is scant.
+In developed countries, children spend 930 hours per year in a classroom, second only to time spent in their bedroom.
+Using continuous sensing technology, we investigate the relationship between indoor environmental quality (IEQ) and cognitive performance of school-aged children.
+The proposed study will result in a better understanding of the effects of environmental characteristics on cognitive performance, thereby paving the way for experimental studies.